| Home | Pauline's Pages | Howto Articles | Uniquely NZ | Small Firms | Search |

 Firstly there is a comprehensive introduction to cruising on the QE2 writen by Peter - this may be skipped if you have read about our previous experiences.
 It has however been updated to include details and cameos of life on board from this journey.
 That is where you will find information and pictures of everything from Gala dinners to ice carving, and tug of wars to crossing the line.
 This is common to several years cruising so use the links at top and bottom to return to this cruise.

 Secondly there are a number of sections based round the ports, listed in the order in which they were visited.
 They have been extracted from a daily log kept by Pauline and make comprehensive use of photographs we took - a picture is worth a thousand words.
-All the small pictures (icons) give details of where they are if you hover the cursor over them and enlarged versions will pop up if you click them.
-The popup windows are reused and then tidied up when you leave the page.

 We hope you will enjoy the write up and our pictures as much as we enjoyed the journey